leetcode-python-java/leetcode-python-java/README.md

 I should start with the command `$ rails server`, but I put this to Part 4.
 Because it's a little bit complex.

 ## Part 1: Your app: an instance of YourProject::Application
-Assume your Rails app class name is `YourProject::Application` (defined in `./config/application.rb`).
+Assume your Rails app's class name is `YourProject::Application` (defined in `./config/application.rb`).

 First, I will give you a piece of important code.
 ```ruby